 Sue and her sister, Nancy, liked to visit The Lowell Press, the family printing plant.
 They raided the plant gumball machine, gathered paper scraps to make paper dolls, and played with type and stamp pads.
 When they got a little older, they worked there, too.
 They stuffed envelopes, boxed books, and proofread endless pages of cattle pedigrees (with breaks for gumballs.)

 Today Sue lives in the Kansas City area.
 Kansas City is a city in two different states.
 There’s a road called State Line Road not far from Sue’s house.
 She lives on the Kansas side.
 The state of Missouri is on the other side of the road.
-Sue’s family includes her husband, daughter, son and daughter-in-law, and a baby grandson.
+Sue’s family includes her husband, daughter, son and daughter-in-law, and grandson.
 Another important member of her family is her black lab mix, Tucker, who likes to go on walks and hold hands.